Spatial Fluid Limits for Stochastic Mobile Networks: Case Study

 Due to the assumption on the boundary conditions and to the forms of $F_1$ and $F_2$, all nodes will eventually leave the spatial domain with probability 1.
 Although we make use of this scenario in the present paper, we wish to remark that our framework also supports exogenous arrivals.
 For this, however, the arrival rate must scale linearly with $N$.
 For instance, interaction 1 in Example~\ref{ex:bit-torrent} describes the arrival of $A_1$-type nodes into each region with rate $N \lambda$.
 This models Poisson arrivals with intensity proportional to some parameter function $\lambda(x,y)$ that must be consistent with the DBCs.

 \paragraph*{Model Validation} We tested the validity of our stochastic model against the reference behavior as given by discrete-event simulation of the JiST implementation.
 The performance metric of interest was chosen to be the ratio between the expected total number of nodes in state $A_1$ and the initial population of nodes after 10 time units.
 The CTMC was solved by simulation, since closed-form expressions for the transient behavior are not available and numerical CTMC solution was made infeasible by the excessively large state spaces.
 In both cases, simulations were conducted using the method of independent replicas; the stopping criterion was the convergence of the 95\% confidence interval within 5\% of the mean.
 Throughout the remainder of this section, we report such means.
+Finally, the PDEs were solved using Matlab and its \emph{Partial Differential Equation Toolbox} with the function \texttt{parabolic}, which implements the numerical solution of systems of reaction-diffusion PDE with both NBCs and DBCs.

 The JiST implementation and the CTMC model were parametrized as follows.
 Throughout all tests, we kept $\lambda$ fixed at 0.250.
 We estimated the parameter $c = 2.857$ by measuring the download times in a network with a single node, that is, in the absence of contention.
 The initial population of nodes across the spatial domain was generated according to the function $\theta$ given in (\ref{eq_theta}).
 The initial concentrations of nodes were set as